 Other key lawyers:

-‘Rebecca Ingram is a rising young star in licensing.’
+‘Rebecca Ingram is a rising young star of licensing.’

 GG Hospitality (The Stock Exchange Hotel & Hotel Football, Manchester)